 Step-by-Step Guide: Property Damage- What to do if Your House Burns Down, Floods, or Gets Struck by

 What if you or someone close to you suffered from a tragic loss, such as their house burning down, flooding, or getting struck by lightning?
-How do you ensure you get the maximum compensation from your insurance company?
-Ball & McCann has some insight on those answers.
+How does one ensure they get the maximum amount of compensation from their insurance company?
+Ball & McCann have those answers.

 According to the National Fire and Protection Association, U.S. fire departments responded to responded to an estimated 1,298,000 fires in 2014.
 With winter months quickly approaching, the average household is even more susceptible to fire loss due to heating, candles, and excess electrical usage.
 Ball & McCann offers step by step guidelines on how to handle sudden, unfortunate events, and offers advice that will ensure that you and your family obtain the most amount of compensation from your insurance company.